 I. On issuance, a permit is valid for five years, except a permit that is held by a member of the United States armed forces, including a member of the Arizona national guard or a member of the reserves of any military establishment of the United States, who is on federal active duty and who is deployed overseas shall be extended until ninety days after the end of the member's overseas deployment.

 K. A permit issued pursuant to this section is renewable every five years.
+At least sixty days before the expiration date of a permit, the department of public safety shall send a renewal reminder notice and renewal application form to the permit holder.
 Before a permit may be renewed, a criminal history records check shall be conducted pursuant to section 41-1750 within sixty days after receipt of the application for renewal.
 For the purposes of permit renewal, the permit holder is not required to submit additional fingerprints.

 L. Applications for renewal shall be accompanied by a fee determined by the director of the department of public safety.